jatinchowdhury18/RTNeural/README.md

 currently support defining [compile-time inferencing engines](#compile-time-api).

+Note that you must abide by the licensing rules of whichever backend library you choose.

 ### Other configuration flags

 If you would like to build RTNeural with the AVX2 SIMD extensions,